nevanna: (Default)

 4. Gwen Cooper (Torchwood)

 As a spinoff from Doctor Who, Torchwood struggled at first to find its own narrative identity.
-The early episodes positioned Gwen the Nice Girl Swept Up In Alien Adventures – the equivalent of a companion for the Doctor – as well as a source of morality and human empathy for her colleagues, who’d lived behind the curtain of “normal” life much longer than she had.
+The early episodes positioned Gwen as the Nice Girl Swept Up In Alien Adventures – the equivalent of a companion for the Doctor – as well as a source of morality and human empathy for her colleagues, who’d lived behind the curtain of “normal” life much longer than she had.
 For this reason, especially in earlier episodes, she came across as sanctimonious at times – much like Jean in XME – and I admit to having been one of the viewers who was dismissive or and even hostile toward Gwen, especially when I thought that the show was trying too hard to make me like her.
 (A lot of audience hostility, which I find a lot harder to understand or forgive, was also probably due to shipping preferences and Gwen’s own sexual and romantic choices.)
-Once she was given storylines that leaned into her flaws and messiness, I started to enjoy her character a lot more.
+Once she was given storylines that leaned into her flaws and mistakes, I started to enjoy her character a lot more.

 5. Joan Watson (Elementary)